 - All information reviewed and discussed shall remain confidential.

 - Each student may bring one support person to the hearing.
 The support person shall not participate in the proceedings unless called by the Chair to do so.

 - Participation of witnesses shall be limited to providing evidence and responding to questions from the Committee.
 Witnesses may be present only when providing evidence or responding to questions from the Committee.

-- The Director of Student Services will be responsible for maintaining an official record of the proceedings, all reference documents, a copy of the Committee’s recommendation(s), and the Presidents’ final ruling.
+- The Director of Education will be responsible for maintaining an official record of the proceedings, all reference documents, a copy of the Committee’s recommendation(s), and the Presidents’ final ruling.
 Students’ documentation shall be returned to the student.
 Committee members’ documentation shall be returned to the institution.